 A Job That Makes a Difference

-Work on the Cutting Edge of Social Research Methodology
+Work at the Cutting Edge of Social Policy Research Methods

 MDRC conducts experimental studies using methods that provide the best evidence to build knowledge in the social and education policy fields.
 It is not enough to find out what works; research must learn why and how programs work.
 MDRC is known for large-scale studies using random assignment and other rigorous quantitative methods, but our staff also call upon an array of qualitative techniques — ethnography, case studies rooted in field research, surveys, focus groups, classroom observations, case file reviews, and in-depth interviewing — to complement our quantitative analyses.